 Translation?
 Trust funds will be excluded from becoming part of the bankruptcy estate.
 This is a fail-safe provision to ensure that the contractor’s other debtors won’t be able to go after the construction trust fund!

-It’s essential for anyone on a project, from owners to suppliers, to understand their state’s construction trust fund statute.
+It’s essential for anyone on a project, from property owners to suppliers, to understand their state’s construction trust fund statute.
 After all, these statutes affect the cash flow on the entire project.
 They can provide useful remedies, but they are tied to significant obligations and penalties.
 Especially for the party charged with holding the funds in trust.
-Compliance with any procedural requirements is crucial to avoid liability under a construction fund statute.
+Compliance with any procedural requirements is crucial to avoid personal liability under a construction fund statute.

 - How to Protect Your Payments When Dealing with a Construction Bankruptcy